A Signal Temporal Logic Motion Planner for Bird Diverter Installation Tasks with Multi-Robot Aerial Systems: Introduction

-Alternatively, thanks to the increase in computational resources on board~\acp{UAV} and the recent advances in efficient numerical methods, receding horizon approaches for optimal control are flourishing to tackle multi-\ac{UAV} trajectory planning~\cite{nguyen2021ECC}.
-Centralized methods for non-convex optimization~\cite{robinson2018RAL} have been proposed along with distributed~\ac{MPC}-based algorithms~\cite{luis2020RAL,alcantara2021RAS}.
-Although these types of methods can efficiently compute safe and optimal trajectories for multiple~\acp{UAV} in the problem formulation, they do not take into account high-level mission specifications (such as time interval or ordering constraints), nor task planning in problem formulation.
+Alternatively, with the advancement of computational resources onboard~\acp{UAV} and recent progress in efficient numerical methods, receding horizon approaches for optimal control have emerged as a viable solution for addressing multi-\ac{UAV} trajectory planning~\cite{nguyen2021ECC}.
+Centralized methods for non-convex optimization~\cite{robinson2018RAL} and distributed~\ac{MPC}-based algorithms~\cite{luis2020RAL, alcantara2021RAS} have been proposed.
+Others have employed knowledge transfer techniques between agents to achieve collision avoidance and safety~\cite{Zhu2019RAL}.
+While these methods efficiently compute safe and optimal trajectories for multiple~\acp{UAV}, they do not incorporate high-level mission specifications (e.g., time interval or ordering constraints) or task planning into the problem formulation.